 Customers expect personalization today.
-With a single view of purchase history, retailers understand their customers’ preferences and can tailor the shopping experience and their marketing communications.
+With a single view of purchase history, retailers can deliver on these consumer expectations by tailoring their shopping experience and marketing communications.

 Using analytics to understand customer behavior across sales channels, you can more accurately predict future shopping behavior, recommending the right product to the right customer at the right time.
 This also helps for building robust loyalty programs, as you’ll know what appeals most to your customers based on their shopping habits.